Directory integration between Azure MFA Server and Active Directory

 |Always perform a full synchronization||When checked, the Multi-Factor Auth Server service will always perform a full synchronization.
 When unchecked, the Multi-Factor Auth Server service will perform an incremental synchronization by only querying users that have changed.
 The default is unchecked.

-Note: When unchecked, an incremental synchronization can only be performed when the directory supports the DirSync control and the account being used to bind to the directory has the appropriate permissions to perform DirSync incremental queries.
-If the account does not have the appropriate permissions or multiple domains are involved in the synchronization, perform a full synchronization is recommended.
+When unchecked, Azure MFA Server performs incremental synchronization only when the directory supports the DirSync control and the account binding to the directory has permissions to perform DirSync incremental queries.
+If the account does not have the appropriate permissions or multiple domains are involved in the synchronization, Azure MFA Server performs a full synchronization.

 Approval is facilitated by first sending an email notification to administrators.
 The email notification gives instructions for reviewing and approving the disabling and removal of users.
 When the Multi-Factor Auth Server user interface is launched, it will prompt for approval.

 The Synchronize Now button allows you to run a full synchronization for the synchronization items specified.
 A full synchronization is required whenever synchronization items are added, modified, removed, or reordered.
-It is also required before the Multi-Factor Auth AdSync service will be operational since it sets the starting point from which the service will poll for incremental changes.
-If changes have been made to synchronization items and a full synchronization has not been performed, you will be prompted to Synchronize Now when navigating to another section or when closing the user interface.
+It is also required before the Multi-Factor Auth AdSync service is operational since it sets the starting point from which the service will poll for incremental changes.
+If changes have been made to synchronization items but a full synchronization hasn't been performed, you will be prompted to Synchronize Now.

 The Remove button allows the administrator to delete one or more synchronization items from the Multi-Factor Auth Server synchronization item list.

 Once a synchronization item record has been removed, it cannot be recovered.
-You will need to re-add the synchronization item record if you deleted it by mistake.
+You will need to add the synchronization item record again if you deleted it by mistake.

 The synchronization item or synchronization items have been removed from Multi-Factor Auth Server.
 The Multi-Factor Auth Server service will no longer process the synchronization items.